LaunchCodeEducation/skills-back-end-java/assignments/techjobs-oo/README.md

 In the `JobForm` constructor, we initialize the list of `Employer` objects.
 Initializing the other lists is up to you.

-For tasks #3-5, you'll need to mimic the code that's in place for `employerId` and the `employers` list.
+For tasks #3-5, you'll need to mimic the code that's in place for `employerId` and the `employers` list for the other job field types.

 Once you have that stuff in place, you'll be ready to process the form in task #6.
 Validate the form in the `add` handler of `JobController`, and if it's valid, create a new `Job` object and add it to the data layer by calling `jobData.add(newJob)`.

 To create the new job, you'll need to find the pre-existing objects for all fields other than `name` (`employer`, `location`, etc).
 Do this using the methods discussed above.
-Refer to the constructor in `Job` to make sure you get the objects in the correct order when calling it.
+Refer to the constructor in `Job` to make sure you list the objects in the correct order when calling it.

 Once you've created the new job, redirect to the single job display page that you created above.
 If the `jobForm` model object fails validation, display the form again.

 Once you've knocked that out, you'll be able to create new jobs in the system via the application interface!
 Note that these job objects won't survive an application restart, because they live only within our in-progress application's temporary data storage system.
+(This is one difference between how your app will behave compared with our demo app.
+If you add a new job to our demo app, it will persist.)

 ### Sanity Check

-Before submitting, make sure that your application:
+Before submitting, make sure that the following are true of your application:

 - You can create a new job from `/job/add` by entering the name of a job, and selecting employer, location, skill, and position type values from dropdown selects.
 - If you leave off the name of a job, you are presented with the form again, and a message describing the error is presented on the page.
 - Upon creating a new job, you are sent to a screen displaying the data for only the new job.
 The URL for this new job is of the form `/job?id=X` where `X` is the numeric ID of the new job.
 - When searching and listing data, your new job shows up when appropriate.
-For example, you can see the job when searching for it by name, or by its employer.
+For example, you can see the job when searching for it by employer, or by its location, skill, or position type.

 Refer to the [demo app][demo-app] if you're not sure how thing are supposed to work.